 Designed as a literary magazine that goes through a different editing process than Knox's oldest magazine Catch, Cellar Door invites all students to submit work they will be willing to workshop and then enter the revised version into the magazine.
 While Catch is more selective in its blind submission selection process, the only requirement for publication in Cellar Door is love on the writer's part of his or her own work and their desire to discuss it with other students to improve it.
 This is an innovative editorial process of which Knox is the first undergraduate college to have embraced.

-Cellar Door has a submission drive every term.
+Cellar Door has a submission drive during Fall term and Winter term.
 In keeping with the publication's desire to spread art to everyone and connect all kinds of art, the receptions for issues often aim to incorporate the Galesburg community as well, with past receptions at places downtown such as McGillacuddy's Restaurant during performances like Off Knox.